-The focus of the most effective training program should be on the movement, not the muscles.
+The focus of the most effective training program personal trainers design should be on the movement, not the muscles.
 This is why you might see the bear crawl performed frequently in the best training gyms.
 The bear crawl, a complete bodyweight movement, packs a big punch, working on strength, mobility, and stability.

 Unfortunately, this extremely beneficial exercise gets botched far too often by trainers coaching incorrect form or prioritizing speed over technique.
 When done correctly, the bear crawl challenges your core as well as overall time under tension on your muscles.
-I can think of few better exercises that offers such a low-risk, high-reward ratio than the bear crawl.
+I can think of few better exercises that offer such a low-risk, high-reward ratio than the bear crawl.

 Aside from the physical challenge, the bear crawl also increases body awareness, propioception, coordination, and even sharpens cognitive skills.
 What looks easy at first glance, is often more challenging for some who have never done a bear crawl.
 Don’t be surprised if your clients struggle to do this movement at first as is something that they are not familiar with.
 Take it slow and be patient.